Emognition/EPiC-2023-competition/README.md

 ## 4. Data structure
 All the data is stored in [releases](https://github.com/Emognition/EPiC-2023-competition/releases/latest) section of the repository in password-protected .zip files.
 (On the Github website, this appears to the right of this Readme text.)

 Data are divided into four scenarios, each representing a different validation approach.
 Every scenario contains a train and test set with physiological measures and ground truth annotations.
-There is a CSV file per data sample (one subject watching one video) with the filename sub_X_vid_Y.csv where X and Y are the IDs of the participant and video, respectively.
+There is a .csv file per data sample (one subject watching one video) with the filename sub_X_vid_Y.csv where X and Y are the IDs of the participant and video, respectively.
+We have provided an image that [illustrates the four scenarios](https://github.com/Emognition/EPiC-2023-competition/blob/main/EPiC_Scenarios_ExplainerFigure.png), and more information is below.

 1. **Across-time scenario** corresponds to the *hold-out* validation approach that respects chronology.
 Each sample is divided into training and test parts based on time.
 A sample represents a single person watching a single video.
 The earlier parts of the video are in the training set, and the later parts are in the test set.